duooppa/AquaSAM/README.md

 # AquaSAM
-This repository is the official PyTorch implementation of U-shape Transformer for Underwater Image Enhancement.([arxiv](https://arxiv.org/abs/2308.04218))
+This repository is the official PyTorch implementation of AquaSAM: Foreground Underwater Image Segmentation.([arxiv](https://arxiv.org/abs/2308.04218)).
+AquaSAM is the first attempt to extend the success of segment-anything model in the domains of underwater images.
 ## Installation
 1. Create a virtual environment `conda create -n medsam python=3.10 -y` and activate it `conda activate medsam`
 2. Install [Pytorch 2.0](https://pytorch.org/get-started/locally/)